isilva-t/42.Inception/README.md

 ### SSL Certificate Warnings

 Since the project uses self-signed certificates, browsers will show security warnings.
 This is expected and can be bypassed for testing purposes.

-## License

-This project is created for educational purposes and is not meant for production use.

-## Acknowledgments

-This project was developed as part of the 42 School curriculum.